 The standard or full upper arm lift is the most frequently seen option, and it provides more extensive results through a longer incision than you would see with the mini arm lift.
 In this procedure, the surgical incision usually extends from the armpit to the elbow to give our surgeon full access to the excessive tissues.

 A proper preparation time can lead to fewer side effects and complications and a shorter, easier recovery period.
-Preparation for brachioplasty begins with a thorough consultation with your plastic surgeon who will go over your past medical and surgical history, perform a thorough physical assessment and ask about your body goals.
+Preparation for Atlanta brachioplasty with Dr. Jones begins with a thorough consultation.
+Dr. Jones will go over your past medical and surgical history, perform a thorough physical assessment and ask about your body goals.

 Your surgeon may also recommend certain laboratory tests and will advise you to stop smoking and to stop taking certain medications, such as blood thinners and other drugs that can increase the risk of bleeding, when applicable.
 Finally, you should prepare for the post-operative period by ensuring you have a caregiver for the first 1-3 days to aid in your care and provide transportation to and from the surgery center.

-Because brachioplasties are invasive procedures, they are typically performed under general anesthesia to reduce discomfort.
+Because arm lifts are invasive procedures, they are typically performed under general anesthesia to reduce discomfort.
 However, mini arm lifts may be performed with only intravenous sedation if our surgeon expects the procedure to go quickly.

 Once you are asleep or completely comfortable, your surgeon will make the incision.
 For the most common full upper arm lift, the surgeon makes a long incision from your armpit to your elbow in a place where the resulting scar will be best hidden.
 Excess skin and fat will be removed.
 In some cases, liposuction is performed simultaneously to reshape your arm while creating an overall natural look.
 After, the incision is closed typically with absorbable stitches.
 Drains are sometimes used depending on your case and your surgeon’s preference.

-In general, an arm lift is a very safe procedure as long as you are honest with your surgeon prior to the surgery and are willing to follow your surgeon’s recommendations during the recovery period.
+In general, a brachioplasty is a very safe procedure as long as you are honest with your surgeon prior to the surgery and are willing to follow your surgeon’s recommendations during the recovery period.
 However, as with any invasive procedure, there are a few potential risks, including those listed here: